niklas-wortmann/overthinklytics/demo.md

 5) Review
    - check device-share API endpoint to make sure it includes `os` in the body

+### Important
+In case of emergency the solution has been pushed to the `scenario-2-complete` branch.

 ### Surround scenarios/features to sprinkle in
 - Database plugin
   - Diff DDL before/after.
 Generate SQL script from model changes.
 Diagram view of tables.